 We fit hierarchical models with different combinations of group (species)-varying coefficients.
 This is in contrast to the Arrhenius fractal supply model, which assumes only the intercept varies between taxa.
-The species-varying coefficients are thus estimated with shrinkage.
-This reduces the influence of outliers which could occur in species with small samples sizes (Gelman & Hill 2007; Harrison et al. 2018).
+The species-varying coefficients are thus estimated with shrinkage, which reduces the influence of outliers which could occur in species with small samples sizes (Gelman & Hill 2007; Harrison et al. 2018).
 The full model with uncorrelated species-varying coefficients can be written as: